 Here’s a swipeable Instagram panorama that I posted:

 Before you start, you’ll need to capture a panorama on your phone with another app, not Instagram.
+(You’ll find plenty of free tools to create stunning panorama photos .)
 Then, download one of these apps, depending on whether you’re using an Android or an iPhone.